List of phonograph manufacturers

 This is a list of phonograph manufacturers.
 The phonograph, in its later forms also called a gramophone, record player or turntable, is a device introduced in 1877 for the mechanical recording and reproduction of sound.
+Phonographs can also specifically refer to machines that only play Phonograph cylinders, the gramophone is an advanced version of the phonograph that only plays disc Phonograph records.
+Record players and turntables usually refer to more modern machines.